d1ceward/xlsx-parser/README.md

-# xlsx-parser (v0.5.1)
+# xlsx-parser (v0.6.0)

 Crystal wrapper for parsing .xlsx spreadsheets

-:rocket: Suggestions for improvement/new use cases are welcome.
+:rocket: Suggestions for new improvements are welcome in the issue tracker.

 ## Installation